Parents & Family

 Preparing to depart

 The Once Accepted page provides an overview of your student's post-acceptance responsibilities.
-Most post-acceptance materials are found in student application portals.
+However, most post-acceptance materials are found in student application portals.
 Please ask your student to show you post-acceptance materials.
-Key information is also provided in the following resources:

 Returning to CU